stepuntik/marvel-universe/README.md

 - **User-Friendly Interface**: A clean and intuitive user interface makes navigation a breeze.

-- **Responsive Design**: Marvel Universe is designed to work seamlessly on all devices, from desktops to mobile phones.

 ## This project is live and accessible on GitHub Pages!
 Explore it directly at [Marvel Universe](https://stepuntik.github.io/marvel-universe/)

 ## Usage